laurent-constance-cyber/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

-Cybersecurity graduate with a background in Computer Security & Forensics (BSc) and Network Security (HND).
+Cybersecurity graduate with a background in Cyber Security & Forensic Computing (BSc) and Network Security (HND).

 This portfolio showcases hands-on cybersecurity projects demonstrating practical skills in network security, vulnerability exploitation, and system interaction in lab environments.